Kawachi Wisteria Garden

 The garden contains over 20 kinds of wisterias in a 10,000m2 area.

 CNN listed the garden among Japan's 31 most beautiful places, and this greatly increased its visitors; access is now limited to timed, advance-purchase tickets.

 In popular culture

-Kawachi Wisteria Garden is associated with the manga Kimetsu no Yaiba (Demon Slayer), and fans of the manga visit the garden.
+Kawachi Wisteria Garden is associated with the manga and anime: Kimetsu no Yaiba (Demon Slayer), fans of the manga and anime visit the garden.